 Philip joined Watsi on September 8th, 2014.
-Six years ago, Philip became the 296th member to automatically support a new Watsi patient every month.
-Since then, 5,705 more people have become monthly donors!
-Philip's most recent donation traveled 8,500 miles to support Sammy, a young father of two children from Kenya, to fund mobility restoring spine surgery.
+Seven years ago, Philip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Philip's most recent donation traveled 8,700 miles to support Nurat, a three-week-old baby from Tanzania, to fund spine surgery to grow up healthily.